U.S. Route 30 in Pennsylvania: 1915 route

 Crossing Big Sewickley Creek from Ambridge, Beaver County into Leetsdale, Allegheny County, Merchant Street becomes Beaver Street, a brick road.
 Beaver Road and Beaver Street continues through Edgeworth, Sewickley, and Osborne, merging back into PA 65 at the border with Haysville.
 Sewickley officially changed the name of its piece to the Lincoln Highway by an ordinance in January 1916, and Osborne, Edgeworth, and Leetsdale soon followed suit, but that name is no longer used.

 In Glenfield, the highway crossed the Pittsburgh, Fort Wayne and Chicago Railway twice, once near the present overpass and again west of Toms Run Road.
 The old road next to the Ohio River, Beaver Street, is still a yellow brick road but now used only by local traffic.

 The old road left PA 65 again in Emsworth as Beaver Road, becoming Brighton Road in Ben Avon before remerging with PA 65.
 It splits yet again, also in Ben Avon, onto Brighton Road, another yellow brick road.
 In Avalon, it is California Avenue, and, in Bellevue, it is Lincoln Avenue, coincidentally named after Abraham Lincoln soon after the U.S. Civil War.

 The highway crosses into Pittsburgh on a high concrete arch bridge over Jack's Run, built in 1924 to replace an earlier bridge built for a streetcar line, and returns to the California Avenue name.
 It crosses Woods Run on a similar 1928 bridge next to a newer bridge built for the Ohio River Boulevard (PA 65).
 Where California Avenue curves away from PA 65, the Lincoln Highway continued next to it on Chateau Street, turning east on Western Avenue and then south on Galveston Avenue onto the 1915 Manchester Bridge to Point State Park.

-During the time that the Lincoln Highway ran through Rochester, the Rochester–Pittsburgh segment was locally maintained.
+While the Lincoln Highway ran through Rochester, the Rochester–Pittsburgh segment was locally maintained.
 It was often foggy, and a July 1926 Lincoln Highway Association (LHA) road report states that it was "paved city streets, mostly poor", in stark contrast to the good paving east of Pittsburgh.
 By 1924, reports recommended following an alternate on the other side of the river between Rochester and Pittsburgh.
 The route west of Rochester had similar problems; it was a dirt road as of 1911, despite being a state highway, though improved by 1930.
 By 1922 an official detour was recommended via East Palestine, Ohio, and Beaver, largely identical to the initial 1913 plan.